-Bob Ambrogi wrote a great article this week that outlined the benefits of legal blogging beyond marketing.
+wrote a great article outlining the benefits of legal blogging beyond marketing.
 Phrases like: a creative outlet, makes you smarter, builds relationships, opens doors, improves your writing, and serves others stood out to me as key.
-In reading that post, one could only be inspired to start blogging.
+In reading that post, one could only be inspired to start blogging.his week, Bob Ambrogi

 Today, Garry, our COO, posted a question on Linkedin asking: “Why do you blog?“